marle3003/mokapi/docs/guides/ldap/quick-start.md

 Below is an example of the simplest configuration, which does not include any custom LDAP entries.
-In this configuration, Mokapi automatically generates a basic Root DSE entry, which provides essential information about the server, such as the supported LDAP versions, the vendor name and vendor version.
+In this configuration, Mokapi automatically generates a basic Root DSE entry, which provides essential information about the server, such as the supported LDAP versions, the vendor name, and vendor version.

 This basic setup is ideal for testing and development purposes, where the focus is on simulating server behavior rather than interacting with actual LDAP entries.
 You can later extend this configuration by adding LDAP entries and more